Choose from 200+ flexible, affordable online college degree programs.

 - Online Wellness Center

-SNHU IT Service Desk offers 24-hour tech support, 365 days per year, via phone, online form or live chat.
+SNHU Technology Help Desk offers 24-hour tech support, 365 days a year, via phone, online form or live chat.
 We can help with any technical problem, software- or hardware-related.

 Online Clubs & Community

 Honor societies are invitation-only online student organizations.
-They do require a one-time payment as life-time membership dues.
-Some of the honor societies include: Alpha Sigma Lambda for adult learners, Delta Mu Delta for business majors, National Society of Leadership and Success, Pi Lambda Theta for education students, and Sigma Tau Delta for English and creative writing majors.
+They do require a one-time payment as lifetime membership dues.
+Some of the honor societies include: Alpha Sigma Lambda for undergraduate learners, Delta Mu Delta for business majors, National Society of Leadership and Success, Pi Lambda Theta for education students, and Sigma Tau Delta for English and creative writing majors.

-We know how crucial it is for online students to receive support and guidance at SNHU.
-That’s why we created the Student Engagement Council.
-The council is a group of online undergraduate and graduate students who volunteer their time and energy to help other students succeed by informing the administration about the student experience, as well as supporting, engaging and interacting with fellow students in SNHUconnect.
+We know how crucial it is for new and current students to receive support, guidance and social connections at SNHU.
+That’s why we’ve started the Student Engagement Council.
+The council is a group of online undergraduate and graduate students who volunteer their time and energy to help other students succeed by informing the administration about the student experience as well as supporting, engaging and interacting with fellow students in SNHUconnect.

 Experience the programs used in the real world – before you even launch your career.
 SNHU offers you the technology you need in your courses in our virtual environment, a cloud-based path to software applications and virtual desktops.
 It’s also easy to access and could save you money.